ShaggyDog18/SignalGeneratorSD/README.md

 ## Compile Options/Firmware Configuration:

-- **#define USE_MD_LIB** – use a new MD_AD9833 library: smaller, no bugs, trust more.
+- `#define USE_MD_LIB` – use a new MD_AD9833 library: smaller, no bugs, trust more.
 Still may compile with the old and  fixed AD9833 library by commenting.
 Strongly suggest using the new one.
-- **#define GRAPH_ICONS** - use graphical icons for signal representation on the display; Original Text labels can be used if commented
+- `#define GRAPH_ICONS` - use graphical icons for signal representation on the display; Original Text labels can be used if commented
-- **#define ENABLE_EEPROM** - save settings to EEPROM, recover them at startup
+- `#define ENABLE_EEPROM'- save settings to EEPROM, recover them at startup
-- **#define ENABLE_MEANDRE05F_SIGMODE** - extra signal mode: square wave out signal at 0.5 frequency.
+- `#define ENABLE_MEANDRE05F_SIGMODE` - extra signal mode: square wave out signal at 0.5 frequency.
 This is one of the AD9833 module's features, used for more precise frequency setting.
 	**Note:** Compatible with the new MD_AD9833 library only!
-- **#define ENABLE_VOUT_SWITCH** - developed an extra output circuit that switch meander logic level to either 3.3v or 5v.
+- `#define ENABLE_VOUT_SWITCH` - developed an extra output circuit that switch meander logic level to either 3.3v or 5v.
 Switched from menu by pin 6.
 See explanation and EasyEDA link below.
-- **#define SWAP_ENCODER_DIRECTION** - swap encoder pins if encoder is detecting rotation incorrectly
+- `#define SWAP_ENCODER_DIRECTION` - swap encoder pins if encoder is detecting rotation incorrectly
-- **#define LCD_I2C_ADDRESS 0x3f** - may need to change I2C address of the display module
+- `#define LCD_I2C_ADDRESS 0x3f` - may need to change I2C address of the display module
-- **#define USE_PHASE** - use Phase instead of the FREQ register; never use nor tested
+- `#define USE_PHASE` - use Phase instead of the FREQ register; never use nor tested

 At the first start EEPROM: CRC Error will be shown.
 Will automatically reset settings to default and write them to EEPROM.